SimonCarlson/manifest-generator/README.md

 and URI.

 An existing manifest can be specified via the -f flag.
-This will copy the manifest version, vendor ID, class ID, and if present device ID to the new manifest.
-If no existing manifest is specified, these values need to be added through the -m, -v, -c, and optionally -d flags.
+This will copy the manifest version, vendor ID, and class ID to the new manifest.
+If no existing manifest is specified, these values need to be added through the -m, -v, and -c flags.